-Professional cleaning service owners, managers and employees are put into a position of liability more often than most.
+Professional cleaning service owners, managers, and employees are put into a position of liability more often than most.
 Risk of physical injury is much higher in these professions.
-The late night hours, dangerous tool set, unfamiliar situations and dark, unlit rooms that frequently come with the position.
+Late night hours, dangerous toolset, unfamiliar situations and dark, unlit rooms can frequently cause problems for janitors, making bonding and insurance for a cleaning company absolutely necessary.

 E&O insurance extends protection outside of your immediate company and also covers any independent contractors that you may hire.
 Without E&O coverage, people outside of your immediate control may end up costing your business clients, trust and money – even if the transgression was not your fault.
 The difference between actual fault and legal liability can be confusing, and E&O insurance ensures this confusion never costs you your business.